shekhra400/ApiCall/README.md

     * once data is retrieved save in redux state with all the current information (new  entity in state)
         consumers: { list :[] ,page:2}
     * container me console.log(user list data).
+    ### Issues
+        Structure of state object should be same as that of initialvalue incorrect query param